Shape

 Requires an argument: --terragrunt-tfpath /path/to/terraform-binary

-A custom path to the Terraform binary.
-The default is terraform in a directory on your PATH.
+A custom path to the OpenTofu/Terraform binary.
+The default is tofu in a directory on your PATH.

 NOTE: This will override the terraform binary that is used by terragrunt in all instances, including dependency lookups.
 This setting will also override any terraform_binary configuration values specified in the terragrunt.hcl config for both the top level, and dependency lookups.